 Do you need a felling licence?

 A felling licence is required by law if you plan to fell more than 5m³ of timber in one calendar quarter.
 If you are selling the wood – for logs, for example – then you can only fell 2m³ in a calendar quarter.
 This applies to trees in hedges as well as woodlands.
-Everyone involved in the felling of trees, the owner, agent and timber merchant or contractor must ensure that a licence has been issued before any felling is carried out, unless they are certain that one of the exemptions apply.
-If there’s no licence or other valid permission, or if the wrong trees are felled, anyone involved can be prosecuted.
-See Forestry Commission Guidance for more information about felling licences.
+Everyone involved in the felling of trees, the owner, agent and timber merchant or contractor must ensure that a licence has been issued before any felling is carried out, unless they are certain that one of the exemptions apply, such as felling a dangerous tree where there is an imminent risk of serious harm and urgent work is needed to remove the risk.
+If there’s no license or other valid permission, or if the wrong trees are felled, anyone involved can be prosecuted.
+See Forestry Commission Guidance for more information about felling licenses.

 A tree may be protected by a Tree Preservation Order or may benefit from protection if located in a Conservation Area.

 For more information and how to apply for consent, visit Apply to work on a tree that’s protected – GOV.UK

 It is a legal offence to wilfully obstruct a public highway.
 Seek advice from the Local Highways Authority webpages:

 - Don’t fell if you don’t have to.

 - Check trees for active bird nests or bat breeding or roosting sites, or other special species, well before undertaking any works.

 - Ensure works comply with protected species requirements.